NWMO Community Investment Programs

 Funding up to $4,000 to hire a youth with interest in the environment and environmental projects to work at the Bruce Botanical Food Gardens.

-For more information on the program please contact Elyse Dewar, Program Coordinator at 519-395-3735 or firstname.lastname@example.org.
+For more information on the Early Investment in Education and Skills program, please contact Elyse Dewar, Program Coordinator at 519-395-3735 or firstname.lastname@example.org.